mongodb-labs/mongo-arrow/bindings/python/docs/source/quickstart.rst

    For all of the examples below, the schema can be omitted like so::

     arrow_table = client.db.data.find_arrow_all({'amount': {'$gt': 0}})
-   In this case, PyMongoArrow will try to automatically apply a schema.
+   In this case, PyMongoArrow will try to automatically apply a schema based on the data contained in the first batch.
-   If errors are encountered, it is likely necessary to use a schema for your usecase.

 Find operations
 ---------------